kiritym/tunein/README.md

 ## Note
 - For better use, please choose smaller songs.
 So far I have tested with .mp3, .ogg audio formats.
 - At the start, it may take some time for tuning.
 But once tuned in, songs will be played smoothly.

+## Coming Soon
+- The first cut version is simplistic.
+Stay tuned for enhanced capabilities like more supported formats, program scheduling, user interface enhancements etc.
+- Suggestions and inputs are always welcome.